 Planning for the unexpected will give you and your family peace of mind.
 Let our experts help you set up an Estate Plan before it's needed.

-Heartland Bank and Trust Company’s Wealth Management Department has the tools and expertise to help you navigate the complexities of estate planning.
+Heartland Bank and Trust Company’s Wealth Management Division has the tools and expertise to help you navigate the complexities of estate planning.
 Our team members offer decades of combined experience in trust and estate administration.
-We will walk you through each aspect of the planning process, starting with the most basic Last Will and Testament to more in-depth preparation.
+We will work closely with you and your attorney to develop the estate plan that helps you achieve your objectives.

 Let our team of experts help you get started today.